darconeous/openthread/spinel-prop-core.md

 on this property with the value of the raw packet.

 Any data past the end of `FRAME_DATA_LEN` is considered metadata.
-The format of the metadata is defined by the associated MAC and PHY being used.
+The format of the metadata is defined by the associated MAC and PHY being used, and typically includes RSSI/TX-Power, LQI, etc.

 ### PROP 114: PROP_STREAM_NET {#prop-stream-net}